MatSim91/Milestone-Project-3-Equations-and-Math/README.md

 - **Search bar on the scientists.html page** - Allow Users to look for specific Scientist names, Country Born, Field of Research, and if it is a Nobel Laureate.

-- **Session cookie user** - Saves a session cookie so Users don't need to keep login in everytime they re-open the website.
+- **Session cookie user** - Saves a session cookie so Users don't need to keep login in every time they re-open the website.

 - **Hide/Show "More Details" option** - Based if the User status this option can be showed/hidden.
-If user is logged-in the "More Details" option appears allowing logged in Users to Edit and Delete scientists.
-If user is logged-out this option is hidden.
+If the User is logged-in the "More Details" option appears allowing logged in Users to Edit and Delete scientists.
+If user is logged out this option is hidden.

-- **Recent Additions** - A for loop gathers the latest six scientsts that were added in the database and displays then in the homepage.
+- **Recent Additions** - A for loop gathers the latest six scientists that were added to the database and displays them on the homepage.

 # Technologies Used